ForgeRock/forgeops-init/README.md

       variety of supporting files used for various purposes.)
     * {project} - An identifier for a set of configuration files.

-The following are examples of sets of configuration files provided in the skeleton configuration:
+The following sets of configuration files are provided in the skeleton
+configuration:

+  * `default/am/empty-import` - Contains configuration that populates AM with
+    no configuration.
   * `default/idm/sync-with-ldap-bidirectional` - Contains configuration that
     implements bidirectional data synchronization between IDM and LDAP.
-  * `default/am/amster-sample1` - Contains configuration that implements AM
-    configured as follows:
-      * A second realm has been added to the AM configuration.
-      * AM is configured to act as an OpenID Connect 1.0 server.

-The following set of configuration files is supported by ForgeRock:

-  * `default/am/empty-import` - Contains configuration that implements a
+  * `default/ig/basic-sample` - Contains configuration to deply the simplest
-    minimally configured AM server.

-_All other sets of configuration files in this skeleton configuration repository are considered samples that are available for modeling configuration but are not supported by ForgeRock._
+    possible IG server.

 After creating your own configuration repository, you might have custom sets of configuration files similar to the following: